Alignak-monitoring/alignak/doc/source/13_monitoring/windows.rst

   * A selection of **check_windows** based command definitions have been added to the "commands.cfg" file.
 This allows you to use the **check_wmi_plus** plugin.
   * A Windows host template (called "windows") is included the "templates.cfg" file.
 This allows you to add new Windows host definitions in a simple manner.

-The above-mentioned config files can be found in the /etc/shinken/packs/os/windows/ directory.
+The above-mentioned config files can be found in the /etc/alignak/packs/os/windows/ directory.
 You can modify the definitions in these and other templates to suit your needs.
-However, wait until you're more familiar with Shinken before doing so.
+However, wait until you're more familiar with Alignak before doing so.
 For the time being, just follow the directions outlined below and you will be monitoring your Windows devices in no time.

 Setup the check_wmi_plus plugin